apache/flink/docs/apis/streaming/event_timestamp_extractors.md

 #### **Assigner with Ascending Timestamps**

 The simplest special case for *periodic* watermark generation is the case where timestamps seen by a given source task occur in ascending order.
-In that case, the current timestamp can always act as a watermark, because no lower timestamps will occur any more.
+In that case, the current timestamp can always act as a watermark, because no earlier timestamps will arrive.

 Note that it is only necessary that timestamps are ascending *per parallel data source task*.
 For example, if in a specific setup one Kafka partition is read by one parallel data source instance, then it is only necessary that